Skip to main content

 If you need to change the level of access, you must un-publish, make the changes and then re-publish your list.

-Lists that are publicly available may be accessed through our Find Lists webpage.
+Lists that are publicly available may be accessed through the “All lists” search on the “Lists” page.

 You can manage and manipulate your reading lists in different ways.